20 Waterfalls to Visit Across the UK

 13. High Force, County Durham

-Watch as the River Tees in the North Pennines plunges 70ft into the gorge below, at the stunning High Force Waterfall.
+At High Force Waterfall, you can watch as the River Tees in the North Pennines plunges 70ft into the gorge below.
 The short walk to reach the waterfall is relatively easy on a sloping gravel path.

 Nearest campsite: 25-minute drive from Barnard Castle Club Site*.